 These birds and other items are available for sale.

 The timber for the new counter at George Walker Ltd was cut to order at Belvoir Sawmill.
-The 600 mm wide counter top is a planed piece of cedar of lebanon, while the front of the counter is clad with strips of western red cedar.

 This year, we have provided The Chequers Inn at Woolsthorpe by Belvoir with a range of timber for several projects at the pub, included timber cladding and oak beams for an extension to their dining room/function room.
 The new extension is used to host weddings and parties, and complements the existing restaurant, bar and accommodation already on offer.

 An oak veranda made using green oak beams and oak decking supplied by Belvoir Sawmill.
-All work completed by hand using traditional methods.

 A slightly more unusual request, but a welcome order nonetheless.
 We simply provided the spruce log for the weightlifting bar below, and the customer put in the hard work to create the final product.

 Raised beds constructed using Tanalised softwood timber.
+RAISED BED TIMBER, available from stock.